Futurism is powered by Vocal.

 Media perpetuates visions of robotic futures and people are dreaming of silicon-based lovers.
 As technology advances, so too do humanity's most primal desires.
 Sex continues to be one of the final frontiers for humankind.
 Sexual exploration never stops.
 Exploration has led to evolution.
 Robots may not end the world through violence like in the Terminator films.
 The world may end between the sheets of people's homes, going out with a quiet, or loud bang, from Ex Machina's robot future.

-Long before the film Ex Machina introduced us to Ava the robot, a report on robotics and the future of labor by renowned researcher Stowe Boyd stated that by 2025, "A robotic sex partner will be commonplace, although the source of scorn and division."
+Long before the film, Ex Machina introduced us to Ava the robot, a report on robotics and the future of labor by renowned researcher Stowe Boyd stated that by 2025, "A robotic sex partner will be commonplace, although the source of scorn and division."
+In fact, more than one work of science fiction predicted humans falling in love with robots.
 At first, the people of 2025 who keep robotic sex toys in the bedroom will probably be viewed with disdain, like people view friends who cannot resist snapping pictures of themselves everywhere they go.
 As with any new trend, or technology, it takes time to integrate itself into the fabric of society.
 But eventually, it is likely the vast majority of sexually aroused human-beings will skip the dive bar, choosing instead to plug in their robotic lover for a pleasant night at home.

 Agalmatophilia's Robot Sex Partner

 What effect will robot lovers have on human psychology?
 There is a name for people who have an addiction to objects; Agalmatophilia.
 People with Agalmatophilia have a sexual desire for a particular statue, doll, mannequin, or perhaps even a robot.
 It depends on how people choose to categorize machine lovers.
 If they act and behave like people, if they can create intimacy, and if they can generate warmth and fool the mind, are they not what we perceive them to be.
 If it bleeds, is it not alive?